Skip to content

 • const char * (the string is expected to be null-terminated)

-• Generically any container type which can be iterated over, e.g. std::string, std::string_view, std::span<uint8_t>, std::vector<uint8_t>.
+• Any container type that can be iterated over, e.g. std::string, std::string_view, std::span<uint8_t>, std::vector<uint8_t>

 Supported types when decoding: